-Call For Abstracts
+Call for Abstracts – Guidelines

-- All submitted forms will be considered by the conference organisers and assessed according to the selection criteria.
+- All submitted forms will be considered by the Conference Organisers and assessed according to the selection criteria.

 - We may negotiate with you to adapt the original format of your presentation.